Tzaraath: Affliction of clothing Tzaraath can also afflict garments. Garment tzaraath is relevant to only three materials:

-In a wool or linen garment, the tzaraath may appear uniformly throughout the fabric, or else be limited to the garment's woof or to its warp (או בשתי או בערב).Tzaraath appears in clothing as an intense green (ירקרק – yerakrak) or red (אדמדם – adamdam) eruption, and must be brought to the kohen for inspection.
+In a wool or linen garment, the tzaraath may appear uniformly throughout the fabric, or else be limited to the garment's woof or to its warp (או בשתי או בערב).Tzaraath appears in clothing as a greenish (ירקרק – yerakrak) or reddish (אדמדם – adamdam) eruption.
+This has been interpreted as either an intense color ("the greenest of greens") or a mild one ("less than fully green").

+Such clothing must be brought to the kohen for inspection.
 A garment cannot be declared impure upon initial examination; rather, it is confined for seven days, and if on the seventh day, the eruption has spread, the garment is declared impure with tzaraath.
 Subsequent to a declaration of tzaraath, the garment, whether wool, linen or leather, is completely burnt in fire; if the tzaraath was confined to the woof or warp, only that need be burnt.

 Upon re-evaluation after the seven-day confinement, the kohen may instruct that the garment with the eruption be washed and confined once more for seven days.
 If upon a second re-evaluation after the second seven days of confinement, the kohen sees that the eruption did not dim and did not spread, the garment is declared impure and must be completely burnt.

 If the second re-evaluation reveals a dimming of the eruption, the kohen tears the area with the eruption from the garment and burns the torn out portion completely.
 The torn out area is patched to allow for a reinspection of the area for return of the lesion.
 If, the eruption returns to the patch, there is no confinement period instituted and the entire garment is completely burnt; if a lesion reappears on the garment but not on the patch, the garment must be burned but the patch can be saved.
 To recapitulate, if the lesion remained as it was after the first week of confinement, it is washed and reconfined.
 If it remained as it was after the second week of confinement, it is burned.

 If, however, upon the second re-evaluation, the lesion disappears, the garment must be immersed in a mikveh (ritual bath) and is then pure.

 Fabrics and clothing affected by tzaraath were required by the text to be burnt entirely, unless it was the form of tzaraath that faded after washing but came back after being torn out, in which case it could be considered ritually pure as soon as the tzaraath had gone, and it had subsequently been washed.